namjachingu/terraform-google-gke-cisco/README.md

 **How**

 In order to deploy part of an application in the cloud, it is necesary to choose a cloud platform to deploy a kubernetes cluster on.
 In this project, Google Cloud was chosen as our cloud provider.
-On top of the GKE cluster deployed, a script to run the application components are run.
+On top of the GKE cluster deployed, you can deploy applications using Terraform.

 The Google Cloud provider is responsible for the master node.